TomAFrench/LiquidL2/README.md

-# Delegated Withdrawals
+# LiquidL2

 ## Motivation

 Onboarding and offboarding user funds is one of the main hurdles for products building on layer 2 solutions.
 As an example, withdrawals from Matic include a 30 minute wait period before funds are available on Ethereum.
 This problem is felt more strongly on optimistic rollups (often with a 7 day challenge period).

-Delegated Withdrawals is an incentivisation mechanism for lenders to delegate credit to users withdrawing funds from layer 2 collateralised by the expected income once their funds are available.
+LiquidL2 is an incentivisation mechanism for lenders to delegate credit to users withdrawing funds from layer 2 collateralised by the expected income once their funds are available.

 ## Withdrawals from Matic